On Mean Field Games in Infinite Dimension: The MFG System: Uniqueness of Solutions

 We now need to pass to the limit in \eqref{aaabis} as $n\to\infty$.
 By the definition of $\mathcal{K}$-convergence in $C_{b,\gamma}([0,T) \times H)$ (Definition \ref{dfB:piKconvweight}), there is $M\in\mathbb {R}$ such that for every $(s,x)\in [0,T)\times H$,

 Hence, since $(T-s)^{-\gamma}\in L^1(0,T)$ and $\lim_{n\to\infty}|f_n(s,x)-f(s,x)|=0$ for every $(s,x)\in [0,T)\times H$, we obtain

-by the Dominated Convergence Theorem.
-The convergence of the other terms follows directly from the Dominated Convergence Theorem, since the functions involved are uniformly bounded.
-Therefore, passing to the limit in \eqref{aaabis}, we get
+by Dominated Convergence Theorem.
+The convergence of the other terms follows directly by Dominated Convergence Theorem, since the functions involved are uniformly bounded.
+Therefore, passing to the limit in \eqref{aaabis}, we get {\begin{small}